97% of missionaries serve where the gospel is already known.

 • partnerships with trusted local leaders in restricted or difficult regions

-Frontier Discovery Project is a Christian nonprofit focused on helping bring the message of Jesus to the hardest places on earth.We believe the global church has an opportunity — and a responsibility — to help ensure every community has access to the gospel.Through training, partnership with local leaders, and exploration into new regions, Frontier Discovery Project works to open pathways where few others are going.
+Frontier Discovery Project is a Christian nonprofit committed to helping bring the message of Jesus to the hardest places on earth.We believe the global church has both an opportunity — and a responsibility — to help ensure every community has access to the gospel.Through training, partnership with local leaders, and exploration into new regions, Frontier Discovery Project works to open pathways into hard places where few others are going.Much of this work happens quietly, but we believe every community deserves the opportunity to hear the message of Jesus.

 Frontier Discovery Project is a Washington nonprofit corporation.
-Our application for 501(c)(3) recognition is currently pending with the IRS.
+Our application for 501(c)(3) recognition is currently pending with the IRS.More than 100 years of combined experience serving in hard places.